Course code Soci1013

 1. The community and the individual in modern society. - 1 hour

-2. Presentation 1: The internal and external environment of the communities. -1 hour
+2. The internal and external environment of the communities. -1 hour

 4. Analysis of the values and basic principles of community development. -1 hour